 This joint tomb of a father (Ammenakht) and his two sons just opened up to the public a few years ago.
 These men were also ‘Servants in the Place of Truth’ during the reign of Ramesses II.

-The scenes here a fairly typical, and they depict the family engaging in daily activities in addition to scenes from the Book of the Dead.
+The scenes here are fairly typical, and they depict the family engaging in daily activities in addition to scenes from the Book of the Dead.
 And as usual, there are numerous depictions of Anubis together with the mummy of the deceased.

 Inside the tomb, you’ll see scenes of two lions representing ‘Yesterday’ and ‘Tomorrow,’ the ba (human-headed bird) of the deceased and a cat killing the serpent Apep.
 The scenes, however, are mostly obscured by the protective glass and are tricky to photograph.